 9 POSITION OF PLAYERS DURING SERVICE

-9.2 The Tekong shall have one of his/her feet inside the serving circle.
+9.2 The Tekong shall have his non-kicking foot inside the service circle in

-9.3 Both of the "Inside" players of the serving side must be in their respective quarter circles.
+9.3 Both Inside players of the serving side must be in their respective Quarter

 9.4 The opponent or receiving Regu is free to be anywhere within its court.